jgigault/HOWTO-quadruply-linked-list/README_STEP3.md

 		if (prev_left)
 			prev_left->right = pt;

-		// [4] Finally, set the current point as the previous, in order to use it during the next iteration prev_left = pt;
+		// [3] Finally, set the current point as the previous, in order to use it during the next iteration prev_left = pt;
 	}
 }
 ```

-At first iteration, the pointer *prev_left is NULL [1] so that the left side of the first point *pt remains as NULL and does represent the left borderline of the map.
-At next iterations, *pt and *prev_left are linked together [2 & 3].
-Before entering the next iteration [4], *prev_left saves a reference to the current point so that we will be able to link together with the next point *pt.
+At first iteration, the pointer *prev_left is NULL [1] so that the left side of the first point *pt [2] remains as NULL and does represent the left borderline of the map.
+Before entering the next iteration [4], *prev_left saves a reference to the current point so that *pt and *prev_left can be linked together [2 & 3].
 And so on until reaching the end of line.
 When a '\n' is encountered, we know that we have to initialize a new row of the map, and *prev_left should once again represent the left borderline of the map, so we set it as NULL [5].

 For each row of the map, we obtain a doubly linked list, but each list is immediatly replaced by the next one during the next sequence of iterations (between two encountered '\n').
 Then we need to save temporarily a reference to the preceding row of the map in order to link each point of the twice lists together by both *top and *bottom sides.